Dima-369/macOS-Menu-Countdown/README.md

 **Features**

-* Multiple timers are supported (just launch a new tab in iTerm because this is blocking)
+* Multiple timers are supported (just launch a new tab in iTerm because launching this from shell is blocking)
 * Menu timer keeps counting once it reaches 00:00:00 (useful when the initial countdown was missed)
+  * This is displayed as -00:02:00 in the menu
-* When quit by Enter from the shell it displays the remaining time
+* When quit by Enter from the shell it displays the remaining time (don't use Ctrl+C)
   * Registering any signals does not work with [menuet](https://github.com/caseymrm/menuet) apparently

 ![]()